Holywell, Eastbourne

-Holywell (traditional local pronunciation "holly well") is a part of Meads, a district of Eastbourne in the county of East Sussex, UK.
+Holywell (traditional local pronunciation "holy well") is a part of Meads, a district of Eastbourne in the county of East Sussex, UK.
 Holywell has no specific boundaries, but lies approximately between the western end of the lower promenade and the chalk pinnacle below Bede's Preparatory School.

 History

 William Figg’s 1816 map of Eastbourne shows an area called Holly Well Furlong near what was until 1896 the Hollywell fishing hamlet.
 This settlement was by the low cliff edge, above the place where fresh water emerges from the chalk.
 Below the chalk at this point lies an impervious stratum of gault which causes the rainwater which has seeped through the chalk to spill out almost at sea level.
 The fishing settlement was approached from what is now Holywell Road via the lane between the present Helen Gardens and St Bede's Preparatory School.
 On the left side of this lane, opposite the present sports complex of St Bede's School, stood Holywell House - said to have been an inn at one time.
 The house was standing as early as 1839 and demolished in about 1897.